 As we're now only a week away until the start of 'ROSL Recitals' at the Edinburgh Fringe, we look back on what went into making the two weeks of classical concerts last year.
 Remember, for 2018 we're in a new venue at the Royal Scots Club.

-Not only do the ROSL ARTS team travel up from London for the duration, they are joined by other members of London staff, musicians from all over the world, as well as everyone in the Edinburgh clubhouse, in putting on the programme, which sees 34 concerts performed over the fortnight.
+Not only do the ROSL ARTS team travel up from London for the duration, they are joined by other members of London staff,and musicians from all over the world, in putting on the programme, which sees 34 concerts performed over the fortnight.

-That time is spent setting up the Princes Suite, putting out programmes, opening the box office for the day and ensuring all the musicians have made their way in and are warming up.
+That time is spent setting up the concert hall, putting out programmes, opening the box office for the day and ensuring all the musicians have made their way in and are warming up.

 As the concert nears, guests start to arrive, we sell tickets from the box office, take stubs on the door and introduce the musicians before they take to the stage for the main event.

 Now we get to hear some of the best young musicians in the world play in the intimate setting of the clubhouse, a definite perk of the job!
 Many of whom have been supported by ROSL through the Annual Music Competition or the many scholarships run throughout our branch network all over the Commonwealth.

 Meanwhile, refreshments will be prepared, ready for the end of the performance, at which point Fringe-goers have the chance to chat to the musicians and ROSL staff members about the club.
 Once the dust has settled, it's time to do everything again twice, or sometimes thrice more, for the other concerts going on throughout the day.

 Luckily there is time between each to see the sites of Edinburgh, take in a couple of the many thousands of other performances going on throughout the city during the Fringe, then maybe head up on to the roof of the clubhouse to end the day with a stunning view of the castle aflame for the Tattoo.